senyosimpson/blog/content/posts/rust-error-handling.md

 As you can see, adding additional context makes our errors so much more informative.
 This aids us whenever we need to debug our code.

-As I mentioned earlier, I said I'd talk about the relevant crates as we go over various topics.
-Anyhow allows us to add additional context to our error messages.
+As I mentioned earlier, I said I'd talk about the relevant crates as we go over various topics. anyhow allows us to add additional context to our error messages.
 The above two error reports are produced by anyhow.